cmu-delphi/delphi-epidata/docs/api/covidcast-signals/hhs.md

 The source data uses an unusual week definition (originally Friday-Thursday; Thursday-Wednesday with our adjustment).
-Because this definition does not match that used by epiweeks, this dataset uses `time_type=day`, however data will only ever be present for dates that are the start of a seven-day collection period (ie Thursdays).
+Because this definition does not match that used by epiweeks, this dataset uses `time_type=day`.
+However, data will only ever be present for dates that are the start of a seven-day collection period (ie Thursdays).

-Facilitywise data is aggregated to other geographies using the FIPS code of the facility, if available, and the ZIP5 code of the facility otherwise.
+Facility-wise data is aggregated to other geographies using the facility's FIPS code, if available, and the ZIP5 code of the facility otherwise.

 ## Limitations